connectscape/Makurhini/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Makurhini: Analyzing landscape connectivity.
+# Makurhini: An R package for comprehensive analysis of landscape fragmentation and connectivity.

 ![](man/figures/LOGO_MAKHURINI.png)